 - The Route is triggered when the Sensor state changes, either from Active to Inactive or from Inactive to Active.

 - "Veto Active"

 - If this Sensor is Active, other Sensors set to "On Active", "On Inactive" "On Change" will be ignored, and a control Turnout set to "On Closed", "On Thrown", or "On Change" will also be ignored.
 This has several uses, e.g. to prevent throwing a Turnout under a train when the Block shows occupied.

 - Like Veto Active, but the other polarity logic.

 Note that there is an implied "and/or" here.
 All of the 'veto' Sensors and the 'veto' Turnout, if there is one, must be in their non-veto state _and_ at least one of the triggering Sensors or a triggering Turnout must see the appropriate change for the Route to be set.

 Controlling Routes from a Turnout

 - An 'Internal Turnout' is one that only exists within the JMRI software; it doesn't correspond to any particular address on the layout, and it particularly doesn't correspond to any hardware on the layout.
-The system name for internal turnouts start with "IT", e.g. "IT201".
-JMRI knows that these are separate from the layout, so doesn't send any commands to the attached hardware when one changes.
-These can be used with Routes to build complicated logic underlying control panels.
-For example, an icon on a panel can set an internal turnout, which in turn can set the turnouts of an entire yard ladder.
+The system name for Internal Turnouts start with "IT", e.g. "IT201".
+JMRI knows that these are separate from the layout, so it doesn't send any commands to the attached hardware when one changes.
+Internal Turnouts can be used with Routes to build complicated logic underlying control Panels.
+For example, an icon on a Panel can set an Internal Turnout, which in turn can set the Turnouts of an entire yard ladder.